jamesrcole91/seven-obelisks/content/about/_index.md

 <hr class="line2">

 The creator of this website has a zero tolerance policy for racism, bigotry, homophobia, transphobia, misogyny, or any other form of hatred masquerading as an ideology.

-If anything on this website offends you, you're welcome to vent your vitriol [here](/futility.html).